 You will set out just after sunset or after your evening meal in order to see the Jaguars.
 You will also be given a full presentation on the Oncafari Project’s work and objectives at our base station.

 The activities included in the full experience are very similar to the “Full day & Evening Experience” but they are booked on a 3-day basis.
 The advantage of this package is that it will dramatically increase your opportunities of seeing a Jaguar.
-You will become a part of the team and get deeply involved in our activities.
+You will become a part of the team and get deeply involved in their activities.
 If you would like, you and your group can be woken up at night in the event that a Jaguar is found by the team.

 Would like to learn more about the incredible wildlife in Latin America?
 Be sure to check out our full range of wildlife holidays.